cassied22/AC215_Dashers/README.md

 Dashers

 **Project**
-In this project, we aim to develop an AI-powered cheese application.
-The app will feature visual recognition technology to identify various types of cheese and include a chatbot for answering all kinds of cheese-related questions.
-Users can simply take a photo of the cheese, and the app will identify it, providing detailed information.
-Additionally, the chatbot will allow users to ask cheese-related questions.
-It will be powered by a RAG model and fine-tuned models, making it a specialist in cheese expertise.
+In this project, we aim to develop an app that serves as a personal meal assistant, helping users track their available ingredients, suggest healthy recipes, and recommend nearby restaurants based on user preferences and current inventory.
+The app will combine advanced AI tools like object detection and large language models (LLMs) to provide tailored meal recommendations and route suggestions for dining out.

 ### Milestone2 ###